 Florida homeowners pay nearly triple the national average for insurance—over $4,000 per year per policy.
-This is because the risk of disaster—and the scale of the disaster—is greater in Florida than in some states such as Nebraska due to weather phenomena such as hurricanes.
+This is because the risk of disaster—and the scale of the disaster—can be greater in Florida than in other states due to weather phenomena such as hurricanes.

 Many homeowners make the mistake of assuming that they are fully covered without reviewing the particulars of their policy.
 Florida homeowners should take time to review their policies and ensure that they are fully covered and protected.
 This article discusses losses that are commonly covered by homeowner’s insurance policies, as well as what sorts of things are typically excluded.